Quansight-Labs/free-threaded-compatibility/docs/profiling.md

 in the UI.

 By default, samply runs the firefox profiler locally and does not share data it collects.
-You can optionally clock the upload button in the top-right corner of the profiler interface to upload the profile data and generate a permalink.
+You can optionally click the upload button in the top-right corner of the profiler interface to upload the profile data and generate a permalink.
 This uploads the data to profiler.firefox.com and others can view the exact same profiler interface as the one you see locally.
 This can be a powerful tool to